lsst-dm/dmtn-156/index.rst

 Test with docker
 ----------------

-For next series of tests (same ticket `DM-23881`_) it was decided to run multiple Cassandra instances on a single physical machine, one instance per storage disk.
-SSD storage on master02 was organized into 4 virtual disks, they are all connected to single RAID controller which could limit overall performance.
-Total number of Cassandra nodes in cluster thus equals 14 (4+5+5), each node runs in a Docker container.
-One complication with this setup is that we could only map a single docker container to a public routable interface on a host machine (Cassandra default build does not support different port numbers) which means that only three out of 14 nodes could serve as coordinator nodes introducing potentially uneven load into the system.
+For the next series of tests (same ticket `DM-23881`_), it was decided to run multiple Cassandra instances on a single physical machine, one instance per storage disk.
+SSD storage on master02 was organized into 4 virtual disks, and they were all connected to single RAID controller which could limit overall performance.
+The total number of Cassandra nodes in this cluster configuration thus equaled 14 (4+5+5), and each node was run in a Docker container.
+One complication with this setup was that we could only map a single docker container to a public routable interface on a host machine (Cassandra default build does not support different port numbers) which means that only three out of 14 nodes could serve as coordinator nodes introducing potentially uneven load into the system.

-Teh goal of this exercise was two-fold:
+The goal of this exercise was two-fold:

   - Reduce memory allocation per node which should potentially reduce garbage collection overhead in JVM;
   - run with replication factor three to check higher consistency level settings.

-On client side consistency level was set to ``QUORUM`` in this case meaning that at least two replicas have to respond for each operation before success status is returned to client.
+On the client side, consistency level was set to ``QUORUM``, meaning at least two replicas had to respond for each operation before success status was returned to the client.

-Like in the previous test ``ap_proto`` was left running for 100k visits with this configuration, results are represented in two plots below.
-Writing performance has improved somewhat in this case but select performance is about 50% slower compared to previous result.
+Like in the previous test, ``ap_proto`` was left running for 100k visits with this configuration.
+Results are represented in two plots below.
+Write performance was improved somewhat in this case, but select performance was about 50% slower compared to the previous result.

 .. figure:: /_static/dm-23881-select-fit-3.png
    :name: dm-23881-select-fit-3.png